MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 | Asia<br>Brazil<br>Canada<br>Japan<br>Korea<br>Singapore<br>South Africa<br>United Arab Emirates | United States | United States|
 | Government cloud (GCC, GCC High) | United States (commercial cloud) | United States |

-\*If your Power Platform and Dynamics 365 environments are hosted in the EU Data Boundary, we use an Azure OpenAI service in the same boundary.
+\*If your Power Platform and Dynamics 365 environments are hosted in the EU Data Boundary, we use an Azure OpenAI endpoint in the same boundary.

 ## Turn on copilots and generative AI features